SomeOddCodeGuy/WilmerAI/README.md

 ## Key Features

+- **Assistants Powered by Multiple LLMs in Tandem**: Incoming prompts can be routed to "categories", with each category powered by a workflow.
+Each workflow can have as many nodes as you want, each node powered by a different LLM.
+For example- if you ask your assistant "Can you write me a Snake game in python?", that might be categorized as CODING and goes to your coding workflow.
+The first node of that workflow might ask Codestral-22b (or ChatGPT 4o if you want) to answer the question.
+The second node might ask Deepseek V2 or Claude Sonnet to code review it.
+The next node might ask Codestral to give a final once over and then respond to you.
+Whether your workflow is just a single model responding because it's your best coder, or whether its many nodes of different LLMs working together to generate a response- the choice is yours.

+- **Support For The Offline Wikipedia API**: WilmerAI has a node that can make calls to the [OfflineWikipediaTextApi](https://github.com/SomeOddCodeGuy/OfflineWikipediaTextApi).
+This means that you can have a category, for example "FACTUAL", that looks at your incoming message, generates a query from it, queries the wikipedia API for a related article, and uses that article as RAG context injection to respond.

+- **Continually Generated Chat Summaries to Simulate a "Memory"**: The Chat Summary node will generate "memories", by chunking your messages and then summarizing them and saving them to a file.
+It will then take those summarized chunks and generate an ongoing, constantly updating, summary of the entire conversation, that can be pulled and used within the prompt to the LLM.
+The results allow you to take 200k+ context conversations and keep relative track of what has been said even when limiting the prompts to the LLM to 5k context or less.

+- **Use Multiple Computers To Parallel Process Memories and Responses**: If you have 2 computers that can run LLMs, you can designate one to be the "responder" and one to be responsible for generating memories/summaries.
+This kind of workflow lets you keep talking to your LLM while the memories/summary are being updated, while still using the existing memories.
+This means not needing to ever wait for the summary to update, even if you task a large and powerful model to handle that task so that you have higher quality memories.
+(See example user `convo-role-dual-model`)

+- **Multi-LLM Group Chats In SillyTavern:** It is possible to use Wilmer to have a group chat in ST where every character is a different LLM, if you do desire (author personally does this.)
+There are example characters available in `Docs\SillyTavern`, split into two groups.
+These example characters/groups are subsets of larger groups that the author uses.

 - **Middleware Functionality:** WilmerAI sits between the interface you use to communicate with an LLM (such as SillyTavern, OpenWebUI, or even a Python program's terminal) and the backend API serving the LLMs.
 It can handle multiple backend LLMs simultaneously.

-- **Flexible Connections:** Example setup: SillyTavern -> WilmerAI -> Koboldcpp.
-You can also connect one SillyTavern instance to WilmerAI, which can then connect to multiple LLM APIs (e.g., 4, 8, or 12).
+- **Using Multiple LLMs at Once:** Example setup: SillyTavern -> WilmerAI -> several instances of KoboldCpp.
+For example, Wilmer could be connected to Command-R 35b, Codestral 22b, Gemma-2-27b, and use all of those in its responses back to the user.
+As long as your LLM of choice is exposed via a v1/Completion or chat/Completion endpoint, or KoboldCpp's Generate endpoint, you can use it.

+- **Customizable Presets**: Presets are saved in a json file that you can readily customize.
+Almost every about presets can be managed via the json, including the parameter names.
+This means that you don't have to wait for a Wilmer update to make use of something new.
+For example, DRY came out recently on KoboldCpp.
+If that wasn't in the preset json for Wilmer, you should be able to simply add it and start using it.

 - **API Endpoints:** It provides OpenAI API compatible `chat/Completions` and `v1/Completions` endpoints to connect to via your front end, and can connect to either type on the back end.
-This allows for complex configurations such as connecting SillyTavern to WilmerAI, and then having WilmerAI connected to multiple instances of KoboldCPP, Text-Generation-WebUI, ChatGPT API, and the Mistral API simultaneously.
+This allows for complex configurations, such as connecting to Wilmer as a v1/Completion API, and then having Wilmer connected to chat/Completion, v1/Completion KoboldCpp Generate endpoints all at the same time.

 - **Prompt Templates:** Supports prompt templates for `v1/Completions` API endpoints.
 WilmerAI also has its own prompt template for connections from a front end via `v1/Completions`.
 The template can be found in the "Docs" folder and is ready for upload to SillyTavern.

-- **Multi-LLM Group Chats In SillyTavern:** It is possible to use Wilmer to have a group chat in ST where every character is a different LLM, if you do desire (author personally does this.)
-There are example characters available in `Docs\SillyTavern`, split into two groups.
-These example characters/groups are subsets of larger groups that the author uses.

 ## Some (Not So Pretty) Pictures to Help People Visualize What It Can Do